“I feel like my life’s going somewhere.”

 Hover over Larry’s picture to view his testimony.

-The Salvation Army’s Adult Rehabilitation Centers provide spiritual, social and emotional assistance for men and women who have lost the ability to cope with their problems and provide for themselves.
+The Salvation Army’s Adult Rehabilitation Centers (ARC) provide spiritual, social and emotional assistance for men and women who have lost the ability to cope with their problems and provide for themselves.

-Each center offers residential housing, work, and group and individual therapy, all in a clean, wholesome environment.
+The ARC offers residential housing, work, and group and individual therapy, all in a clean, wholesome environment.
 The physical and spiritual care that program participants receive prepares them to re-enter society and return to gainful employment.
 Many of those who have been rehabilitated are reunited with their families and resume a normal life.

 Who is Eligible?